 This is the home page for Dr. Mark Miller and his family.
 We hope you enjoy seeing our family pictures and descriptions of our adventurous trips.
 We have moved up to Blowing Rock, North Carolina full-time.
-I have retired from private practice, but busy with Dermasensa (a start-up cosmeceutical company including exports to China), Coolsculpting lectures, missions & family.
+I have retired from private practice, but busy with Dermasensa (a start-up cosmeceutical company including exports to China), missions & family.
 We were in Fayetteville, NC for 25+ years from 1988, although I was born and raised there.
 We love to travel and go on medical mission trips all over the world.
 Mark has provided disaster medical relief in Nepal, Iraq, & for Hurricane Katrina.
 Mark has been to AFRICA (Swaziland, Botswana, Kenya, Zambia x 2, Zimbabwee, Lesotho, South Africa, Egypt), ASIA (Philippines & China) CENTRAL/SOUTH AMERICA (Honduras, Peru x 3, Belieze, Ecuador, Costa Rica x 2) and MIDDLE EAST (Iraq’03, also spending some time in Iran, Israel, Jordan & Syria in the 1970′s).
 He regularly provides medical support for high school seniors on mission trips worldwide.
 Carpe diem! mark, beth, will & jo, victoria & colin, shelby

-Please click under the Blogroll, WhereAreTheMillers, on the right side of this page, to follow my posts during my time serving in Nepal.
+Please click under the Blogroll, WhereAreTheMillers, on the right side of this page, to follow the rest of my daily posts during my time serving in Nepal (Day 5-12).
 Thanks, mmd

 Today, our CBN Humanitarian & Disaster Relief Team was deployed west of Kathmandu running a medical clinic in the village of Sitapaila.
 I saw 65 patients today while working beside doctors from Indonesia & Israel who were seeing similar numbers.
 Our 2nd medical team was placed in another village.
 We drove by medical base camp setups in Kathmandu from multiple countries including Japan & China (Incredible coming together of nations)!
 Of course, another 4+ magnitude earthquake took place early this morning!
 Although knowing they come daily, it still does not diminish these quivers’ psychological impact on me & the Nepalese people.